scottsfarley93/thingsIWantToBuild/README.md

 - A D3-based database modeler for psotgres that reads in a SQL file and creates a visual representation.
 - Summitscraper: an interactive app that maps the routes on [http://summitpost.org](http://summitpost.org).
 - An interactive map of ice sheet height and thickness using vector tiles (3D) to browse glaciation extent through the LIG or longer.
+- A card-based system that allows you to make cards for quotes from scientific papers, along with a reference.
+Users can then drag and drop the cards into piles when organizing their thoughts.